Vinjul1704/SoulsTAS/README.md

 </details>

 <details>
-<summary>Pixels required for a full rotation:</summary>
+<summary>Pixels required for a full rotation (Elden Ring):</summary>
 <br>
-Here's a table of the amount of pixels of mouse movement required to do a full camera rotation.
+Here's a table of the amount of pixels of mouse movement required to do a full camera rotation, tested in Elden Ring.

 Keep in mind the values don't always match up perfectly.
 If you are using Windows, you need to double the value.